hectorproko/LOAD-BALANCER-SOLUTION-WITH-NGINX-AND-SSL-TLS/Project10.md

 sudo certbot --nginx #get a certificate and have Certbot edit your nginx configuration automatically to serve it, turning on HTTPS access in a single step.
 ```

-Test secured access to your Web Solution by trying to reach https://<your-domain-name.com>
-You shall be able to access your website by using HTTPS protocol (that uses TCP port 443) and see a padlock pictogram in your browser’s search string.
-Click on the padlock icon and you can see the details of the certificate issued for your website.

 ``` bash
 ubuntu@ip-172-31-91-30:/etc/nginx$ sudo certbot --nginx Saving debug log to /var/log/letsencrypt/letsencrypt.log